dinde451/jarr.d1/Jarulfs_Guide.md

 movies though.
 It seems the game will not be affected in any other way if you rename or move this file but be aware that if you get into any trouble, you may have to reinstall the game.
-If you do this, pay attention to the Daylight-saving time problem mentioned in chapter 10.5.
+If you do this, pay attention to the Daylight-saving time problem mentioned in CHAPTER_LINK_daylight-saving-time-problems-in-diablo-.

 ### Meaningless information about this guide